maxxiimo/the-front-end-manifesto/Getting Started.md

     # just remember to delete public/index.html.
     root :to => 'pages#home'

-If you grab every single one of my base files and folders and organize them into a brand-new Rails application exactly like I describe above, your Rails application will work just fine minus styles.
-As long as you have a homepage or something, if you run your rails server things should look like this:

-![][Basic HTML]

 #### What Did We Just Do?

 I'm going to defer answering this question to the [Organization][] chapter to this book.
-Suffice it to say that you have a working base application, but as you probably can see it doesn't look good.
-Let's fix that with CSS.
+Suffice it to say that you have a working foundation markup for your application.
+If you grabbed every single one of my base files and folders and organized them into a brand-new Rails application exactly like I describe above, your Rails application will work just fine minus styles.
+As long as you have a page ready to display, things should look something like this:

+![][Basic HTML]

+Not very attractive!
+Let's fix that somewhat with CSS.

 ### Styles

-Finally we need some style!
-For this we'll use my base CSS files.
-Here you'll find some very basic css and resets, but what is more important here are not the styles per se – there are really not that many included – but the way in which the styles are organized.
-As you move along your project, stylesheets can become behemoths, unmanageable, and downright confusing.
-So to avoid this it's highly advisable to start your project with some kind of organizational structure in place from the get-go.
-You can use mine, or can make up your own.

-NOTE: To learn more about CSS Organization, check out the CSS Organization section of the [Organization][] chapter.

-Before we begin though, we need to make sure that compass is all set up.
+For your applications foundation styles we'll use my base CSS files, or you can make up your own, but before you add styles to your application, and if you're planning to use Compass, you need to set it up.

-#### Using Compass
+#### Compass Set Up

-Setting up your application:

 1. Add 'compass-rails' to your gemfile.
 For more explicit directions from the gem source take a look at: [compass-rails][]